Properties of contact matrices induced by pairwise interactions in proteins: Introduction

-A question is why the principal eigenvector of a contact matrix and a contact number vector contain significant information of protein structures.
-Here, we consider what properties of contact matrices are induced by pairwise contact interactions for native proteins to be the lowest energy conformations.
+A question is why the principal eigenvector of a contact matrix and a contact number vector contain significant information on protein structures.
+Here, we consider what properties of contact matrices are induced by pairwise contact interactions for native proteins to be the lowest-energy conformations.
 For simplicity, a total conformational energy is assumed to consist of pairwise interactions over all atom or residue pairs.
-It is further assumed that the pairwise interaction can be expressed as a product of a conformation-dependent ($C$-dependent) factor and a sequence-dependent ($S$-dependent) factor; the $S$-dependent factor corresponds to an energy parameter specific to a given pair of atom/residues.
-Here we call a matrix of $C$-dependent factor a generalized contact matrix or even simply a contact matrix ($C$-matrix), and call a matrix of $S$-dependent factor a generalized contact energy matrix or even simply contact energy matrix ($E$-matrix).
-A simple linear algebra indicates that such a total energy function is bounded by the lowest value corresponding to the total energy for a $C$-matrix in which all pairs with lower contact energies than a certain threshold are in contact.
-Such a lower bound is achieved if and only if proteins are ideal to have the so-called Go-like potential\CITE{G:83}.
-The Go-like potential is defined as one in which interaction energies between native contacts are always lower than those between non-native contacts.
-Real pairwise interactions in proteins couldn't be the Go-like potential.
-In other words, real proteins could not achieve this lowest bound of a pairwise potential because of atom/residue connectivities and steric hindrance that are not included in this type of total energy function.
+It is further assumed that the pairwise interaction can be expressed as a product of a conformation-dependent ($C$-dependent) factor and a sequence-dependent ($S$-dependent) factor.
+The $C$-dependent factor represents the degree of contact between atoms/residues and can be assumed without loss of generality to take any value between 0 and 1.
+The $S$-dependent factor corresponds to an energy parameter specific to a given pair of atoms or residues.
+Here we call a matrix of the $C$-dependent factor a generalized contact matrix or even simply a contact matrix ($C$ matrix), and call a matrix of the $S$-dependent factor a generalized contact energy matrix or even simply a contact energy matrix ($E$ matrix).
+A simple linear algebra indicates that such a total energy function is bounded by the lowest value corresponding to the total energy for a $C$ matrix in which all pairs with lower contact energies than a certain threshold are in contact.
+Such a lower bound is achieved\CITE{KM:08} if and only if proteins are ideal to have the so-called Go-like potential\CITE{G:83}.
+The Go-like potential is defined as the one in which interaction energies between native contacts are always lower than those between non-native contacts.
+Real pairwise interactions in proteins could not be the Go-like potential.
+In other words, real proteins could not achieve this lowest bound of a pairwise potential because of atom and residue connectivities and steric hindrance that are not included in this type of total energy function.
 How should they approach to the lowest bound as closely as possible?
-The lowest bound can be approached by making the singular vectors of $C$-matrix parallel to the corresponding singular vectors of $E$-matrix with the same value of the singular values.
-Also, in the lowest bound a contact number vector tends to be parallel to the principal eigenvectors of $C$-matrix and of $E$-matrix.
-The most effective way would be to first make the principal singular vector of $C$-matrix parallel to that of $E$-matrix.
+The lowest bound can be approached by making the singular vectors of the $C$ matrix parallel to the corresponding singular vectors of the $E$ matrix with the same value of the singular values.
+Also, in the lowest bound a contact number vector tends to be parallel to the principal eigenvectors of the $C$ and $E$ matrices.
+The most effective way would be to first make the principal singular vector of the $C$ matrix parallel to that of the $E$ matrix.
 A similar strategy was used to recognize protein structures by three-dimensional threading of protein sequences\CITE{CIWMSDH:04,CWDIH:06}.
 Bastolla et al.\CITE{BPRV:05} pointed out that the principal eigenvector of a contact matrix must be correlated with that of a contact energy matrix, if the free energy of a conformation folded into a contact map is approximated by a pairwise contact potential.
 It was shown that the correlation coefficients of these two principal eigenvectors are actually statistically significant in protein folds.
-However, unlike their analyses the lowest bound of the total energy indicates the $E$-matrix to be singular-decomposed with a constant term that corresponds to the threshold energy to separate native contacts from non-native ones.
-The eigenvectors of $E$-matrix may depend on the value of the additional constant.
+However, unlike their analyses the lowest bound of the total energy indicates the $E$ matrix to be singular-decomposed with a constant term that corresponds to the threshold energy to separate native contacts from non-native ones.
+The eigenvectors of $E$ matrix depend on the value of the additional constant.